Campus Security Authorities

 When can an anonymous report be filed?

 The University Police Department, unless otherwise prescribed by law, does not take anonymous police reports.
 The exception related to anonymous reporting involves Campus Security Authorities.
-The University of Illinois at Urbana-Champaign permits victims or witnesses to report crimes to CSAs on a voluntary, anonymous basis (and includes such anonymous reports in reported Annual Security Report crime totals) but encourages individuals who report crime to provide identifying information.
+The University of Illinois at Urbana-Champaign permits victims or witnesses to report crimes to CSAs on a voluntary, anonymous basis (and includes such anonymous reports in Annual Security and Fire Safety Report crime totals) but encourages individuals who report crime to provide identifying information.

 What should a CSA tell a reporting party?